marctalary/xFeatureTest/README.md

 - implment the `IDisposable` interface in your feature/test class and put the cleanup code in the `Dispose()` method

 For asynchronous initialisation and cleanup implement `IAsyncLifetime` in your feature/test class then:

 - put initalisation code in the `InitializeAsync()` method
 - put the cleanup code in the `DisposeAsync()` method

-`InitializeAsync` will be called right after the constructor is invoked, and `DisposeAsync` just before `Dispose` - if it exists - is called.
+`InitializeAsync` will be called right after the constructor is invoked, and `DisposeAsync` just before `Dispose`, if it exists, is called.